 Great reads for World Book Day

-World Book Day the biggest annual celebration of books and reading in the UK and Ireland.
-To help you join in the fun, the we have chosen five great reads for you to share with your children – books that lend themselves particularly well to discussion and classroom activities.
+World Book Day is the biggest annual celebration of books and reading in the UK and Ireland.
+To help you join in the fun, the Literacy Time PLUS team has chosen five great reads for you to share with your children – books that lend themselves particularly well to discussion and classroom activities.

 If you are looking for a story to read aloud to the children, you could start with any one of the eleven animal creation stories in this classic, witty and lyrical collection by Ted Hughes.
 Who would have thought that the first whale grew in a vegetable patch from a small black bean, or that the hare has such wild, shiny eyes, immense speed and leap, and long ears because it once fell in love with the Moon?
 The magic of such enchanting tales is captured perfectly in Jackie Morris’ beautiful illustrations.

 - How many more creation tales can you find – or examples of the same story told in different countries?